notawakestudio/NUSConnect-Docs/docs/CompetitiveAnalysis.md

 Have you ever done something of the following:

-1. Pulzzed over a difficult question in past-year-papers/exercise and decided to google for something relevant
+1. Puzzled over a difficult question in past-year-papers/exercise and decided to google for something relevant

 ## **Why Not xxx & Why Us**